 Choose the Restart option by holding the Shift key from the keyboard.
 It will start the computer normally by displaying a list of options.
 From there, tap on the Troubleshoot button.

-Afterward, click on the ‘Advanced Options’ from the next screen.
+Afterward, click on ‘Advanced Options’ from the next screen.
 Next, click on the ‘Startup Settings’ button.
 Then, reboot the system by clicking on the Restart button.

 Once the computer gets restarted, you will get some options to choose from a list.
 For that, you can use the function keys (F1 to F9) of the keyboard.

 To boot the system into the Safe Mode, you can press the F6, F5, or F4 key depending on your specific needs.
-Now, the system will boot into the Safe Mode.
+Now, the system will boot into Safe Mode.

 So, these are the probable ways to fix the error ‘Failed to Enumerate Objects in the Container’.
 Hopefully, after applying the above ways you will be able to solve this error on your own.